wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-3. Vendor Role / Requirements
+3. Vendor Role

-   This section describes the vendors roles and responsibilities and provides an overview of what the device needs to do.
+   This section describes the vendor's roles and provides an overview of what the device needs to do.

 3.1.
 Device key generation